History 1302- United States History II » Fall 2019 » Chapter 25 Quiz

 Popular television programs of the 1950s were known for

-A. realistic depictions of family life.
+A. fair depictions of African Americans.

-B. appealing primarily to children.
+C. appealing primarily to children.

 D. moral absolutes and happy endings.